 It was the right brain and in particular, the reptilian brain (the right brain includes large parts of the reptilian brain and the limbic system) that learned to respond this way.
 The reptilian brain is largely in charge of producing anxiety symptoms.

-Our nervous system wiring has evolved over thousands of years and as I have described, it's like a high performance engine.
-It requires fine tuning.
+Our nervous system wiring has evolved over thousands of years (similar to the trial and error of building a high performance engine 🙂